 Joining the faculty at Malabar Street School was a pivotal experience for me.
 It was there that I first observed, while working with children, how true learning can always be identified by the satisfaction it brings.
 At Malabar, I saw the value of sensory learning.
 I also realized that the most effective teaching acknowledges learners where they are, and then fosters in them an intrinsic motivation to explore the new and unknown.

 Later, drawing on my grounding in pedagogy from Cal State (thanks to my mentors there, Dr. Amsden and Dr. Roderick Langston) I arrived at the University of Southern California at the top of my class.
 My professor and doctoral advisor, Charles M. Brown, encouraged me, telling me: “Your understanding of the philosophy, psychology, and process of teaching is the best I’ve yet seen.
-Paul, you know more about reading and the reading process than anyone I have met.
+Paul, you know more about reading and the reading process than anyone I have previously met.
 I love having you in my classes—love what you bring to the discussion.”

 Under Dr. Brown’s guidance, I went on to complete my doctorate in education, and received an award for outstanding research on the relationship of covert (silent) speech, or auditory processing, to beginning reading achievement.
 Although auditory processing ability is important, my research suggested that other modalities were also essential for reading acquisition.

 My advisors had recommended that I continue my research into early reading, and I at first considered doing so.
-Yet I soon saw that even important new research isn’t always effectively applied in the classroom.
+Yet I soon saw that even important new research is rarely effectively applied in the classroom.
 I realized that I didn’t want to be stuck in an ivory tower, conducting studies whose findings might never be implemented.
 I wanted to make a more direct contribution to the lives of young learners.

 A Big Aha!

 In 1970 I opened a reading center in the San Fernando Valley, and, while completing my doctoral studies and continuing to teach at all grade levels, I met and worked with several developmental optometrists.
 I began reading the extensive research gathered by the Optometric Extension Program, and recognized how this clarified my own dissertation studies and findings.
-Thanks to my optometrist associates, who used movement experiences in their vision-training work, I realized with a big aha! that it’s the lack of specific physical skills related to focal attention, rather than language development, that disrupts the early reading process.
+Thanks to my optometrist associates who used movement experiences in their vision-training work, I realized with a big aha! that it’s the lack of specific physical skills related to focal attention, rather than language development, that disrupts the early reading process.
 I saw that many learners are not able to move their eyes together into the left and right visual fields, or to move their eyes separately from the movement of the rest of the body.
 Movement is the missing link that prepares beginning readers to achieve.

 As I applied my studies in the classroom, I continued to see, from observing the children, that learning to read requires many abilities—not any one alone.
 The best beginning readers were skilled not only in silent speech, but also in the visual, kinesthetic, and tactile modalities.
 To verify that the skills of reading can be readily acquired through a multidisciplinary approach, I initiated my own “action research” with students of all ages and social backgrounds.